 Washing cycles are long, taking between 2-3 hours, however, the useful Express Wash efficiently cleans in just one hour.
 The advanced heat/dry feature enables enhanced drying.
 So you can unload and put away quickly, without towel drying any damp spots.

 Our best overall choice for dishwasher provides great cleaning results and convenience at a reasonable price.
-While similar brands can cost $1,000 or more, the KitchenAid KDPE234GPS dishwasher is under the $700 mark.
+While similar brands can cost $1,000 or more, the KitchenAid KDPE234GPS dishwasher is very reasonably priced.